CHAOHOU-97/Chao-web/content/authors/admin/_index.md

 highlight_name: true
 ---

+I’m a postdoc at Columbia University in the [Shen Lab](http://www.columbia.edu/~ys2411), focusing on computational biology and human genetics.
+Currently, my work centers on predicting the selection coefficients of missense mutations using state-of-the-art deep learning models.
+I developed [SeqDance and ESMDance](https://www.biorxiv.org/content/10.1101/2024.10.11.617911v2), two protein language models trained on protein dynamics data, and demonstrated the scaling performance of ESM2 on [mutation effect prediction](https://www.biorxiv.org/content/10.1101/2025.04.25.650688v1).
-I’m a postdoc at Columbia University, working with [Dr. Yufeng Shen](http://www.columbia.edu/~ys2411) to study computational biology and human genetics.
-My research focuses on protein dynamics and multi-conformation through deep learning, and how mutations influence protein behavior.
-I earned my PhD in Bioinformatics from Peking University, where I developed computational tools to investigate [phase separation](http://lab.phasep.pro/) and [protein degradation](http://degron.phasep.pro/) with [Dr. Tingting Li](http://bioinfolilab.phasep.pro/).
+I earned my Ph.D. in Bioinformatics from Peking University in the [Li Lab](http://bioinfolilab.phasep.pro/), where I built computational tools for studying [phase separation](http://lab.phasep.pro/) and [protein degradation](http://degron.phasep.pro/).
-I was born in Zhucheng, Shandong, China, and enjoy basketball, photography, and skiing.
+I was born in Zhucheng, China, and I enjoy basketball, photography, and skiing.
-(update: Oct 2024)
+*Updated: May 2025*
 {style="text-align: justify;"}